What is a solar energy farm and how does it work?

 The decommissioning of EDF Energy’s Cottam Power Station in 2019 freed up around 2,000MW of generating capacity in this area of Lincolnshire.
 Tillbridge Solar would play an important role in replacing this former generation capacity and supporting the region’s transition to producing more renewable energy.

-The availability of grid connection in this area, together with our site selection exercise carried out so far, has helped to identify preferred areas for development, based on a number of environmental and planning factors.
+The availability of grid connection in this area, together with our site selection exercise, has helped to identify preferred areas for development, based on a number of environmental and planning factors.

 Tillbridge Solar is a responsible developer and wishes to work with the local community to ensure that its projects cause as little disruption as possible for local people.
-We are in close contact with other developers to explore opportunities for coordination and collaboration.
 This will help us understand how these projects can be delivered collectively and efficiently, whilst reducing potential cumulative impacts to local communities.

 What benefits are there for communities?